Aliases for SELPLG Gene

 GeneCards Summary for SELPLG Gene

 SELPLG (Selectin P Ligand) is a Protein Coding gene.
 Diseases associated with SELPLG include Human Granulocytic Anaplasmosis and Ehrlichiosis.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Cell surface interactions at the vascular wall.
-Gene Ontology (GO) annotations related to this gene include receptor binding.
+Among its related pathways are Cell surface interactions at the vascular wall and Cell adhesion molecules (CAMs).
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.

 A SLe(x)-type proteoglycan, which through high affinity, calcium-dependent interactions with E-, P- and L-selectins, mediates rapid rolling of leukocytes over vascular surfaces during the initial steps in inflammation.
 Critical for the initial leukocyte capture.